 CFAC members rated this idea a high priority although more information is needed.
 They noted that this project could improve equity and success rates by serving students most at risk in a modern, safe learning environment, instead of using old facilities in poor condition.

-3. Monolithic High School & Middle School Design Idea
+3. Combined High School & Middle School Design Idea